cabforum/servercert/docs/BR.md

 Confirming the Applicant's control over the FQDN by calling the Domain Name Registrant's phone number and obtaining a response confirming the Applicant's request for validation of the FQDN.
 The CA MUST place the call to a phone number identified by the Domain Name Registrar as the Domain Contact.
 Each phone call SHALL be made to a single number and MAY confirm control of multiple FQDNs, provided that the phone number is identified by the Domain Registrar as a valid contact method for every Base Domain Name being verified using the phone call.

+CAs SHALL NOT perform validations using this method after May 31, 2019.
+Completed validations using this method SHALL continue to be valid for subsequent issuance per the applicable certificate data reuse periods.

 Note: Once the FQDN has been validated using this method, the CA MAY also issue Certificates for other FQDNs that end with all the labels of the validated FQDN.
 This method is suitable for validating Wildcard Domain Names.

 ##### 3.2.2.4.4 Constructed Email to Domain Contact